ibm-cloud-docs/solution-tutorials/vpc-transit2.md

    To make the DNS names for the VPE available outside the DNS owning service it is required to update the DNS forwarding rules.
    - For enterprise `appdomain.com` will forward to the transit.
-   - For transit the fully qualified DNS name of the {{site.data.keyword.databases-for-redis}} instance will be forwarded to the spoke instance that owns the {{site.data.keyword.databases-for-redis}} instance.
+   - For transit the fully qualified DNS name of the {{site.data.keyword.databases-for-postgresql}} instance will be forwarded to the spoke instance that owns the {{site.data.keyword.databases-for-postgresql}} instance.
-   - For spoke_from -> spoke_to access to Redis the spoke_from needs the DNS name for the {{site.data.keyword.databases-for-redis}} instance.
+   - For spoke_from -> spoke_to access to Redis the spoke_from needs the DNS name for the {{site.data.keyword.databases-for-postgresql}} instance.
 The fully qualified Redis name in spoke_from DNS instance will be forwarded to the transit.
    - The transit forward fully qualified Redis names to the corresponding spoke.

    ![Enabling DNS for virtual private endpoints](images/vpc-transit/vpc-transit-dns-vpe.svg){: caption="Enabling DNS for virtual private endpoints" caption-side="bottom"}